demisto/content/Packs/Grafana/Integrations/Grafana/README.md

 ### grafana-alert-pause
 ***
-Pauses an alert by id.
+Pauses an alert by ID.

 #### Base Command